umbralcalc/umbralcalc.github.io/_posts/stochadexIIII.md

 We begin with the _simple state transition archetype_, which refers to simulation environments where there is no obvious computational benefit to partitioning the state into concurrently updating or acting on separate components.
 There may even be performance benefits from keeping state information all within the same common data structure in memory, but this can depend on the specific problem of study.

-In the interest of completeness with respect to the chapters which follow on from this one, we have illustrated the trivial state partition graph topology for this archetype in Fig.~\ref{fig:state-partition-graph-simple-state-transitions}.
+In the interest of completeness, we have illustrated the trivial state partition graph topology for this archetype in Fig.~\ref{fig:state-partition-graph-simple-state-transitions}.

 In order to understand what sorts of data might be collected about this archetype in realistic scenarios, let's begin by considering the types of real-world problem domain which have leveraged simulation environments to train control algorithms in the literature.
 The subset of these which may best suit the simple state transition environment archetype are:
 %%